catarse/catarse/README.md

         $ cp config/database.sample.yml config/database.yml

-    Add your datbase credentials
+    You must do this to configure your local database!
+    Add your database username and password (unless you don't have any).

 * Install the gems

         $ bundle install

-*Install your front-end dependencies
+* Install the front-end dependencies

         $ bower install

+    Requires [bower](http://bower.io/#install-bower), which requires [Node.js](https://nodejs.org/download/) and its package manager, *npm*.
+Follow the instructions on the bower.io website.

-* Create the database
+* Create and seed the database

         $ rake db:create db:migrate db:seed